 ‘Play Me, I’m Yours’ was first commissioned in Birmingham, UK in 2008.
 With 15 pianos located across the city for three weeks it is estimated that over 140,000 people played or listened to music from the pianos.
-Since then more than 1500 street pianos have been placed in 50 cities, which have been played and listened to by more than eight million people worldwide.
+Since then more than 1500 street pianos have been placed in 50 cities, which have been played and listened to by more than 10 million people worldwide.
 Each new city that commissions the artwork becomes part of this growing international legacy.

 ‘The idea for Play Me, I’m Yours came from visiting my local launderette.
 I saw the same people there each weekend and yet no one talked to one another.
 I suddenly realised that within a city, there must be hundreds of these invisible communities, regularly spending time with one another in silence.
 Placing a piano into the space was my solution to this problem, acting as a catalyst for conversation and changing the dynamics of a space.
 Where people have met for the first time around the pianos, the project has led to several marriages around the world. ’

 Luke Jerram, International artist and creator of ‘Play Me, I’m Yours’

 Play Me I’m Yours has been presented as a high profile event for many organisations around the globe, including the Pan Am Games, 2010 European Capital of Culture, LA Chamber Orchestra, San Jose Biennial, Sydney Festival, City of London Festival, Faculty of Music at University of Cambridge and Barcelona’s Maria Canals International Music Competition.
-We are currently in discussion with over 20 cities who are interested in commissioning and presenting the artwork in 2016/17.
+We are currently in discussion with over 20 cities who are interested in commissioning and presenting the artwork in 2017 and 2018.

 Disrupting peoples’ negotiation of their city, Street Pianos are designed to provoke people into engaging, activating and claiming ownership of their urban landscape.
-Like a musical equivalent of Facebook, Street Pianos, together with this website, provide an interconnected resource for the public to express themselves.
+Like a musical equivalent of Facebook, the street pianos together with this website, provide an interconnected resource for the public to express themselves.